Bank of America laying off staff in Charlotte

 Bank of America, the nation’s third-largest bank by assets, is based in Charlotte, where it employees roughly 15,000 people.
 It declined to give exact figures about how many jobs were being cut.

-The bank has been slowly shedding jobs as it has sold off assets and structured itself since the mortgage bubble burst nearly a decade ago.
+The bank has been slowly shedding jobs as it has sold off assets and restructured itself since the mortgage bubble burst nearly a decade ago.

 Most Read Stories